Systemic Revenue · Reference

-Diagnosing Sales Performance - Revenue Architecture
+Diagnosing sales performance · Revenue Architecture

-QUICK REFERENCE Joel Iverlöv - Revenue Architect
+Quick Reference Joel Iverlöv · Revenue Architect

 Target Objectives

-• Qualify in/out
+• Qualify in or out

-• Book demo with DM
+• Book a demo with the decision-maker

-• Uncover budget/timeline
+• Uncover budget and timeline

-• Get verbal commitment
+• Get a verbal commitment

 • Close the deal

-• Set next step + date
+• Set the next step, with a date

-Praise specific behaviors, not vibes.
+Praise specific behavior, not vibes.

 Weak: "You built good rapport."